Jhon Espinoza: Lugano

 On 27 December 2022, Espinoza signed a 1.5-year contract with Lugano in Switzerland.

+Kasımpaşa

+On 3 September 2024, Espinoza joined Kasımpaşa in Turkey.

 International career

-Espinoza captained the Ecuadorian under-20 team at the 2019 FIFA U-20 World Cup, and scored the winning goal in a 2–1 win over the United States in the quarter finals.
+Espinoza captained the Ecuadorian under-20 team at the 2019 FIFA U-20 World Cup, and scored the winning goal in a 2–1 win over the United States in the quarter-finals.

 Espinoza made his senior debut in 2019.
 In a match against Argentina on 13 October 2019 Espinoza unfortunately scored an own goal in a 6–1 loss.